zumba/zumba.github.com/_posts/2015-03-31-how-we-do-css.md

 #### Toppings
 These can be added to your sandwich to make it as delicious as you want it.
-These consist of mini components that can be reused throughout the site, but is not necessary for every page.
+These consist of mini-components that can be reused throughout the site, but are not necessary for every page.
 Example:

 	toppings